Mesua ferrea: Description

+Distribution and habitat

+It is native to wet, tropical parts of Sri Lanka, India, southern Nepal, Burma, Thailand, Indochina, the Philippines, Malaysia and Sumatra, where it grows in evergreen forests, especially in river valleys.
+In the eastern Himalayas and Western Ghats in India it grows up to elevations of 1500 m, while in Sri Lanka up to 1000 m.

+In culture and heritage

 History of the tree in Sri Lanka

 In the dry zone of Sri Lanka, where ironwood trees normally do not grow wild, large, old ironwood trees can be seen around the remains of ancient Buddhist monasteries on rocky hills around Dambulla such as Na Uyana Aranya, Namal Uyana, Na-golla Aranya, Pidurangala near Sigiriya, Kaludiya Pokuna near Kandalama, and Ritigala.
 They are probably the descendants of trees planted as ornamentals in the monasteries in ancient times during the Anuradhapura period.
 Older trees form suckers or shoots from the base of the trunk, which become new trees when the old trunk falls down; therefore the bases and roots of some ironwood trees in these sites might be very old.

+Buddhism

-In Theravada Buddhism, this tree is said to have used as the tree for achieved enlightenment, or Bodhi by four Buddhas called "Mangala - මංගල", "Sumana - සුමන", "Revatha - රේවත", and "Sobhitha - සෝභිත".
+In Theravada Buddhism, this tree is said to have used as the tree for achieved enlightenment, or Bodhi by four past Buddhas: Mangala (මංගල), Sumana (සුමන), Revata (රේවත), and Sobhitha (සෝභිත).

-This is probably the tree mentioned by Joanna Baillie in her play The Bride: 'Of the strong Nahagaha pride of the wood', the name Nahagaha being translated as 'the iron tree'.
-This play is set in Ceylon (Sri Lanka).
+Buddhists believe that the next Buddha Maitreya will also awaken under this tree.
+In Buddhist texts, it is often called nāgapuṣpa in Sanskrit and (龍華樹 lónghuā shù) in Chinese.

 Uses

 As the English name indicates, the wood of this tree is very heavy, hard and strong.
 The density is 940 to 1,195 kg/m3 (59 to 75 lb/ft3) at 15% moisture content.
 The colour is deep dark red.
 It is hard to saw and is mainly used for railroad ties and heavy structural timber.

 In Sri Lanka the pillars of the 14th century Embekke Shrine near Kandy are made of iron tree wood.

-The flowers, leaves, seeds and roots are used as herbal medicines in India, Malaysia, etc. and in Nag Champa incense sticks.
+The flowers, leaves, seeds and roots are used as herbal medicines in India, Malaysia, etc. and in nag champa incense sticks.

-In eastern state of Assam, India, its seeds were also used for lighting purpose in evening for day to day purpose (while mustard oil for religious and health and culinary purposes) before the introduction of kerosene by the British.
+In the northeastern state of Assam, India, its seed oil was used daily for lighting in the evenings (while mustard oil was used for religious, health and culinary purposes) before the introduction of kerosene by the British.